 Along these lines, De León has successfully directed more clean-energy investments to disadvantaged communities.
 His SB 535 (2012) requires the California Air Resources Board to spend at least 25 percent of cap-and-trade revenue to benefit low-income communities across California disproportionately impacted by pollution.
 This law is resulting in new transit, energy efficiency, renewable energy and affordable housing projects across the state.

-Last year, with SB 1275, he created a rebate initiative to make electric cars more accessible to working families with the goal of placing one million low-emission vehicles on the roads.
+With SB 1275, he created a rebate initiative to make electric cars more accessible to working families with the goal of placing one million low-emission vehicles on the roads.

 In 2012, De León co-chaired the successful Proposition 39 campaign closing a corporate-tax loophole and creating a $2.5 billion revenue fund for energy-efficiency upgrades in schools.